xf-/view/README.md

 ## Template Path Overlays

 No more copying of entire folders of templates just to override one single template file.
-Instead, let EXT:view take care of that by overriding the default AbstractView and adding a simple capability.
+Instead, let EXT:view take care of that by overriding the default TemplateView and adding a simple capability.

 ```
 plugin.tx_news.view.overlays.myext.partialRootPath = EXT:myext/Resources/Private/Partials/